Buying New Primary Home And Renting Exiting Home

 Both government agencies increased loan limits due to rising housing prices.

-- HUD has increased loan limits for two years in a row due to housing price increases and is expected FHFA increase for 2019
+- HUD has increased loan limits for four years in a row due to housing price increases and is expected FHFA increase for 2021

 - Many homeowners who are upgrading to a larger home and/or downsizing to a smaller home